-This event is being hosted by Permaculture College Australia Inc at Djanbung Gardens, Nimbin, as a fundraising event for Permaculture Australia.
+The weekend is being hosted by Permaculture College Australia Inc at Djanbung Gardens, Nimbin, as a fundraising event for Permaculture Australia.
 Djanbung Gardens hosted the Australasian Permaculture Convergence APC-7 in 1997.
 Since then the gardens have matured to become an internationally significant example of permaculture practice, education and training.
 The gardens founder, Robyn Francis, was also founding director of Permaculture International Ltd and Permaculture Australia.

 Djanbung Gardens 74 Cecil St Nimbin (300m past Nimbin Showground) Just a short walk from Nimbin’s main street.

-Please contact firstname.lastname@example.org to discuss having a stall or conducting a workshop
+Please contact firstname.lastname@example.org to discuss having a stall or conducting a workshop of Ph 02-66891755

 about PERMACULTURE AUSTRALIA…